 Many retailers operate in the NSW energy markets

 There are many retailers that compete against each other in NSW to offer electricity and gas plans.
-You can see what plans they are offering on the Australian Government Energy Made Easy website.
+You can see what plans they are offering on the Australian Government's Energy Made Easy website.

 Different retailers have been able to operate in NSW since 2002.
 Before this, there was a single government-owned supplier in each network area that provided both distribution and retailing services.

-In the early days of competition, IPART continued to set limits on retail prices for the Government suppliers in each network.
-The NSW Government removed retail price regulation for electricity from July 2014, when the AEMC found that competition was sufficiently developed.
+In the early days of competition, IPART continued to set limits on retail prices for the Government owned suppliers in each network.
+The NSW Government removed retail price regulation for electricity from July 2014, when the Australian Energy Market Commission found that competition was sufficiently developed.
 It removed retail price regulation from gas in July 2017.

-When price regulation was removed, IPART commenced a new role monitoring competition in these markets.
+When price regulation was removed, IPART commenced a role monitoring competition in these markets.

 What is the purpose of competition?